getpelican/pelican/docs/settings.rst

 ==============

-If you want to generate custom pages besides your blog entries, you can point any Jinja2 template file with a path pointing to the file and the URL it will match.
+If you want to generate custom pages besides your blog entries, you can point any Jinja2 template file with a path pointing to the file and the destination path for the generated file.

-For instance, if you have a blog with four static pages, for a list of books, your resume and a contact page, you could have::
+For instance, if you have a blog with three static pages, for a list of books, your resume and a contact page, you could have::

-    TEMPLATE_PAGES = {'/books.html': 'static/books.html',
+    TEMPLATE_PAGES = {'src/books.html': 'dest/books.html',
-                    '/resume.html': 'static/resume.html',
+                    'src/resume.html': 'dest/resume.html',
-                    '/contact.html': 'static/contact.html'}
+                    'src/contact.html': 'dest/contact.html'}

 Feed settings
 =============